Small Mammal Care

 Check our pricing page so you know what to expect cost-wise before the visit.

 A sneeze here and there is just guinea pig life.
 But when it comes with other symptoms — or when your gut tells you something's off — trust that instinct.
 We'd always rather see a guinea pig early and say "they're fine" than see one late and have to play catch-up.
-We see guinea pigs and other small mammals at our Alhambra guinea pig clinic and we're here if you need us.
+We see guinea pigs and other small mammals at our Alhambra guinea pig clinic, and if you're weighing up your options, here's what we offer as an exotic vet near you.
+We're here if you need us.

 Frequently Asked Questions